dkomeza/oven.bun/README.md

 # oven.bun
-A dedicated Bun web framework
+A simple, lightweight, and easy to use web framework made for Bun.